PixelPathos/pixelpathos.github.io/crystal-reborn-manual.markdown

 - Move Bar

 Note that in Always On mode, in order to save battery, the side meter and move bar segments are made thinner, the goal values for the side meters are hidden, and seconds are hidden.

+You can control the brightness of the AOD, with the brightness of the time controllable separately from the rest of the display.

 ### Calories Goal